korzin/aws-certified-dev-handbook/handbooks/ec2.md

 #### Limits

-Limit for number of attached volumes is 40 for Linux and about (16 or 26) for Windows ec2is
+Limit for number of attached volumes is 40 for Linux and 26 for Windows ec2is

 Amazon EBS currently supports a maximum volume size of 16 TiB